Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

      value: <i class="fa fa-bar-chart fa-fw fa-lg" aria-hidden="true"></i> Track your expenses and reduce your costs -
   # How it works
-  # Perhaps to be replaced by the visual section above
   content:
    - type: h3
      value: How it works